 “Brother” has always been about crypto and how to expand into different protocols to support them and help grow their community.
 BrotherOne was the first and we branched out to Pac Protocol.
 Findora became my 3rd choice for Brother to validate with.
 Findora is unique and has some similarities to Harmony that I enjoyed personally.

-ZK and privacy is something that I took an interest in, and I decided to help Findora with our services.
-With Brother.FRA I plan to dive deeper and learn more about privacy and how to leverage it for our delegators.
+ZK is something that I took an interest in, and I decided to help Findora with our services.
+With Brother.FRA I plan to dive deeper and learn more about zk and how to leverage it for our delegators.
 ZK is also something brand new to me, and I want to see how I can help educate our delegators to learn about these new initiatives and how to utilize them.

 There are a lot of opportunities with Findora, and we want to provide our services to the Findora community.